ninchat/ninchat-api/api.md

 Reply event: [`channel_created`](#channel_created)

-If `realm_id` is specified, the realm owner will be come the channel owner.
+If `realm_id` is specified, the realm owner will become the channel owner.
-Otherwise the session user become the channel owner.
+Otherwise the session user will become the owner.

 ### `describe_channel`